OzanYasin/git-and-github-bootcamp/README.md

 Use the **--staged** option like this: `git restore --staged <filename>`

 > If you feel confused or forgot how to restore, `git status` reminds you what to use!

+## Reset

+Suppose you've just made a couple of commits on the master branch, but you actually meant to make them on a separate branch instead.
+To undo those commits, you can use `git reset`.

+`git reset <commit-hash>` will reset the repo back to a specific commit.
+The commits are gone.